GRADUATE PUBLIC, NONPROFIT, AND COMMUNITY LEADERSHIP CERTIFICATE

 *Please note, the required courses will be offered every year.
 Some combination of the elective courses will be provided each year to assure sufficient choice for certificate completion in that year.

-Individuals pursuing this graduate certificate will take their classes through the Center for NEW DIRECTIONS’ extended studies program offered at the Liniger Building at CU South Denver (Wildlife Experience) or on the Fort Lewis College campus in Durango.
+Individuals pursuing this graduate certificate will take their classes through the Center for New Directions extended studies program offered at CU Denver South campus off of Lincoln and S. Peoria St or on the Fort Lewis College campus in Durango.